An ancient depiction from the year 525 BC of the Disabled God on his “winged chariot” which we in the modern day would term a wheelchair.

 But the most beautiful being in Creation found favor with none of them.

-Whenever Zeus called upon the Goddess of Beauty with one suitor after another breathlessly wanting to propose, Aphrodite would both smirk and grimace in disgust, as if to divinely say, “As if!”.
+Whenever Zeus called upon the goddess with one suitor after another breathlessly wanting to propose, Aphrodite would both smirk and grimace in disgust, as if to divinely say, “As if!”.

 The child was anything but perfect.

-The infant boy which Hera had just given birth to had a rough and harshly lined face along with a drastically misshapen body.
-He looked more like an old man versus a newly born child.
-Upon further horrified inspection, the Queen beheld that the boy’s feet were completely inversed, with his toes being positioned where his heels should be, and vice versa.
+The infant boy which the Queen had just given birth to had a rough and harshly lined face along with a drastically misshapen body.
+The child looked more like a wrinkled old man rather than a newborn infant.
+Upon further horrified inspection, Hera beheld that the boy’s feet were completely inversed, with his toes being positioned where his heels should have been nd vice versa.

-Causing the world’s first volcanoes to come into existence.
+Thus the first volcanoes had come into existence.

 Despite being thrown from Heaven and nearly crashing all the way through to the center of the earth, the child did not perish.
 He loudly wailed, but only in the hope that his mother would hear him.

 The baby’s cries were not made in vain however, nor did they go unheard.
-Two Nereids, a race of magical mermaid, named Thetis and Eurynome, came to the child’s aid and tended to him as if he was one of their own.
+Two Nereids, a race of magical mermaid, named Thetis and Eurynome, heard the child’s wailings and cared for the infant as if one of their own.

 The Nereids, Thetis and Eurynome come upon the abandoned infant whom they nurtured and named “Hephaestus”.